Specialist Decorative Finishes Edinburgh

 These finishes are particularly valued in contemporary interiors where a clean, seamless surface is desired — bathrooms, spa environments, open-plan living spaces and hospitality settings all benefit from the material's resistance to moisture and its refined appearance.

-As with Venetian plastering, polished plaster is applied in multiple layers and worked by hand, allowing the finish to develop the depth and variation that sets it apart from
+As with Venetian plastering, polished plaster is applied in multiple layers and worked by hand, allowing the finish to develop the depth and variation that sets it apart from synthetic alternatives.

 CONTACT OUR TEAM